How to write user-centred microcopy

 Writing microcopy is the cornerstone of UX writing.
 It has to be clear and concise to guide users around a product or service.

 Microcopy also has to represent the values and tone of voice of the brand.
-What’s more, it has to clear and understandable by anyone - people of all ages, genders, ethnicities and geographical regions.
+What’s more, it has to be clear and understandable by anyone - people of all ages, genders, ethnicities and geographical regions.

 That’s a lot of responsibility for a handful of words!
 With that in mind, here’s our top tips for writing user-centred microcopy.